Login

 Contact us to discuss your requirements of dredge pump manufacturers price.
 Our experienced sales team can help you identify the options that best suit your needs.

-“Let the buyer” beware is not just a saying, but the truth when purchasing or leasing a dredge.
-There is no protection, and the purchaser must rely on the dredging manufacturer.
-Ellicott will never sacrifice quality for price.
-Over 2,200 Ellicott® brand dredges have been built over the last 125 years.
-Some Ellicott® brand dredges are still in service around the world after 50+ years of operation.
+"Let the buyer beware" is more than just a saying, it’s the reality when purchasing or leasing a dredge.
+There is no specific protection, so buyers must rely on reputable dredging manufacturers.
+Ellicott will never compromise quality for price.
+With over 2,200 Ellicott® brand dredges built over the last 125 years, many are still operational worldwide even after 50+ years of use.

 FAQs